Kwander/monotasking/README.md

 - fixed Checking issue where it'd remain checked.
 - Full screen view!!
 Removed Action bar too.
 - Basically made it the way I would like it since I'll use it
+- If you go back Now it will save your progress just as if you pressed return key.